 For students who do not live in Maricopa County or in driving distance to Flagstaff or Tucson, online programs provide access to master’s in communication programs without the need to relocate for graduate school.
 This may be ideal for Arizona residents who live in cities like Yuma or Bullhead City, or in other parts of West and Northwest Arizona.
 Currently, Arizona State University and Northern Arizona University offer online master’s in communication programs.

 Arizona State University offers an online Master of Science in Technical Communication program through its College of Integrative Sciences and Arts, and an online Master of Arts in Communication program through its Hugh Downs School of Human Communication.
 ASU’s online MS in Technical Communication is equivalent to the campus-based program in both curriculum and graduation requirements.
 The online MA in Communication program provides students with skills in strategic communication and business communication strategies for the for-profit and non-profit spaces.
 Students learn about persuasive rhetoric, global communication, workplace communication, and conflict mediation.
 As with their other programs, ASU’s online Master of Arts in Communication program requires students to complete a Capstone Experience.

-Northern Arizona University offers an online Master of Arts in Communication that is equivalent in courses and graduation requirements to the on campus-based master’s degree.
-Students have the same options to pursue a general communication degree or a degree with an emphasis in documentary studies.
-As with the on-campus version of the program, students in the online program have the support of an advisor during the completion of their master’s thesis or capstone project.
+Northern Arizona University (NAU) offers an online Master of Arts in Communication that is equivalent in courses and graduation requirements to NAU’s on campus-based master’s degree program, except that the online program does not currently have emphasis options.
+As with the on-campus program, students in the online program have the support of an advisor during the completion of their master’s thesis or capstone project.

 Arizona State University(Tempe)